lapinek/platform-scripting/README.md

     Alternatively, the client-side data could be processed in the same Scripted Decision node.

+    In future versions of AM, there may already be predefined nodes to perform certain client-side operations.
+There is also an authentication node for version 6.5 that allows to run custom JavaScript in the user's browser: [Client Script Auth Tree Node](https://backstage.forgerock.com/marketplace/api/catalog/entries/AWAm-FCxfKvOhw29pnIp).

     References:

     * ["Scripted Decision Node API Functionality"](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#scripting-api-node).
 Authentication and Single Sign-On Guide.